 Students applying to the combined programs will have met the admissions requirements and will have been accepted into both the MD program and the chosen graduate program.
 The minimum requirement for the MD/PhD or MD/Master’s Programs at Queens’s University is an Honours baccalaureate degree.
 Students with a Master’s degree or graduate students in the second year of a Master’s program are also eligible to apply.
 Students registered in a Master’s program at the time of application must complete the requirements for the Master’s degree prior to entry into the combined MD/PhD program, unless promoted to the PhD program through the Mini-Master’s route (Queen’s students only).
 Applicants must have an obvious and demonstrated research potential.

 Applicants complete and submit a regular application to the MD program online on the OMSAS web site, and indicate their request to be considered for a combined program by checking off the appropriate box on the application form.
-Applicants also submit a MD/PhD-MD/Master’s application form to the address below no later than October 16, 2017.
+Applicants must also submit by email a MD/PhD-MD/Master’s application form to email@example.com no later than October 14, 2019.